thanasxda/basic-linux-setup/README.md

-Note: **DROPPED FUTURE SUPPORT FOR ALL BRANCHES EXCEPT OF 'debian-thanas', furthermore the setup is meant for personal use. adjust if necessary.
+Note: **DROPPED FUTURE SUPPORT FOR ALL BRANCHES EXCEPT OF 'debian-minimal', furthermore the setup is meant for personal use. adjust if necessary.
 ALL distros use kde desktop**

 ## About